 Instructions:

-Draw your shape by left mouse clicking or tapping on the canvas.
-Where you want a split/new pattern piece in the gusset (perimeter side loop) right click.
+Add gusset split points.
+Where you want a split/new pattern piece in the gusset (perimeter side loop), tap an existing point.
 Split points are shown with red markers.
-On mobile you can make them red split points after the shape is completed.

 Add seam allowance by pressing enter or click the Finish Shape/Add Seam allowance button to complete the shape.
 A helpful 3D view also appears!
 You can adjust the seam allowance in the pattern generation options